jbuchermn/newm/README.md

 [![IMAGE](https://github.com/jbuchermn/newm/blob/master/newm/resources/screenshot.png)](https://youtu.be/4I_IHbP-iNQ)

-## Remarks
+## Current state

-Development has slowed down a lot due to my personal time.
-I'm no longer maintaining a separate stable branch - master is the most current working going for v0.3.
+Unfortunately I no longer have time to spend on this project.
+So, newm is currently unmaintained.

 ## Idea